JunwenBai/GNN-RNN/README.md

 - PyTorch 1.0+
 - Other packages: dgl, geopandas, numpy, scikit-learn, pandas, matplotlib, tensorboard

 Older versions might work as well.
 As of 2023-04-19, the following commands can be used to download the necessary packages using conda.
-Geopandas is sometimes tricky to install; you may need to switch Python versions, download from the conda-forge channel, or use pip to install (after using conda to install its dependencies -- see its documentation).
+Geopandas is sometimes tricky to install; see its documentation for more options in case it doesn't work.

 `conda create -n gnnrnn`

 `conda activate gnnrnn`

 `conda install geopandas`

-`conda install numpy scipy scikit-learn pandas matplotlib tensorboard` `conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia` `conda install -c dglteam/label/cu117 dgl`
+`conda install numpy scipy scikit-learn pandas matplotlib tensorboard`

+`conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia`

+`conda install -c dglteam/label/cu117 dgl`

 ## Data

 Sample crop yield dataset is stored in `data/data_weekly_subset.npz` and the nation-wise adjacency map is stored in `map/`.

 Unfortunately, since we are preparing a journal publication, we currently are only able to release a subset of the dataset (Illinois and Iowa), but it should give an idea of the data format.

 [This sheet](https://docs.google.com/spreadsheets/d/1hhQ8lGzfgLLyl-gKX13NNboJFywIsJoJOKdttx9hKxE/edit?usp=sharing) contains descriptions of the columns in the dataset.
 Each row coresponds to one county/year pair.